Skip to main content

 • That are carried out in the development of economic activity.
 That is, they are specific to the activity.

-For these purposes, keep in mind that the fact that the living expenses correspond to a working day - regardless of the fact that in business or professional activities it is not possible to speak in general terms of the existence of a work calendar - does not in itself imply the consideration that said expenses are expenses incurred in the development of an economic activity.
+For these purposes, it should be noted that the fact that maintenance expenses correspond to a working day - regardless of the fact that in business or professional activities it cannot be generally spoken of as the existence of a work calendar - does not in itself imply that said expenses are considered to be expenses incurred in the development of an economic activity.

-• That occur in restaurant and hospitality establishments.
+• That they occur in catering and hospitality establishments.

-• That are paid using any electronic means of payment.
+• That they are paid using any electronic means of payment.

-• That they do not exceed the quantitative limits established by regulation in article 9.A.3.a) of the Personal Income Tax Regulations for allowances and allowances for normal maintenance expenses of workers.
+• That they do not exceed the quantitative limits established by regulation in article 9.A.3.a) of the Personal Income Tax Regulation for allowances and allowances for normal maintenance expenses of workers.

-In that sense, while the allowances constitute assignments made by the employer to the employed worker who, by virtue of the organizational power that assists the employer, must travel outside his workplace to carry out his work; The deductible expenses for the maintenance of the businessman or professional referred to in article 30.2.5 of the Personal Income Tax Law are expenses incurred by the businessman or professional himself, in the development of his activity. economical.
+In this sense, while allowances constitute allocations made by the employer to the employee who, by virtue of the organizational power available to the employer, must travel outside his or her workplace to carry out his or her work; The deductible expenses for the maintenance of the businessman or professional referred to in article 30.2.5 of the Tax Law are expenses incurred by the businessman or professional himself, in the development of his economic activity.

 These limits are:

-(*) It must be a municipality other than the taxpayer's usual place of work and the one that constitutes his or her residence..(Back)
+(*) It must be a municipality other than the taxpayer's usual place of work and the one that constitutes his residence..(Back)

 InformationSpainForeign